Cyriaque Lamar

 puny piglet: so friendly: so chatty: so stupid

-The Gore: Fossil loomed over her, blotting out the coral.
+The Gore: Fossil swam over her, blotting out the coral.

 The Night Sea: has extracted: the secret of: your longevity: 250th anniversary edition